Krotelix/Keylogger-in-Python/README.md

 # Keylogger-in-Python
-This is a very simple keylogger created in Python.
+This is a very simple keylogger created in Python, for Windows.
-For Windows.
-Also the code isnt mine, i just copyed the code
+Also the code isnt mine, i just copyed the code.